dmmarques/dmmarques/README.md

 - 👋 Hi, I’m Diogo Miguel ALves Marques
-- 👀 I’m interested in learning and building projects
+- 👀 I’m interested in learning, building projects, travelling and (some) videogames
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on C++ and Python
 - 📫 How to reach me ...
 [Linked In](https://www.linkedin.com/in/dmamarques/)